Please log in

 ※ Japan Study Support, "Rohm Music Foundation Scholarship"

 After getting your degree in music, there are a lot of opportunities awaiting you not just in Japan, but in other countries.
 You can start your music career to be a singer, composer, lyricist, conductor, instrumentalist, and even teach music.
 Or maybe start small by playing your music to live houses or music bars in Japan.
 You never know - a gig can be your good luck charm for the future.
+And of course, with the rise of social media, a viral performance clip and a strong social media presence are both great factors that launch many budding musicians' careers.

 Japan is the second-largest market of music after the United States, and houses one of the 3 remaining music companies, the well-known Sony Music Entertainment agency.
 There are a lot of favorable opportunities in the music industry in Japan alone.
-Japanese artists and foreign musicians do not need to necessarily break into the international market, since Japan already has a big market on their own, depending, of course, on the artists’ goal.
+Japanese artists and foreign musicians do not need to necessarily break into the international market, since Japan already has a big market on their own, depending of course,on the artists’ goal.
 Moreover, there are good chances internationally like in the US too since it has the biggest music industry in the world.

 ※ International Federation of the Phonographic Industry, "Global Music Report The Industry In 2019," p.13